-Tie-dyeing t-shirt is a fun hobby and can even become a lucrative business for budding entrepreneurs.
+Tie-dyeing t-shirt is a fun hobby and can bea creative way to express yourself.
 But, to make the best shirts, you’ll need to know how to set and wash a tie-dye shirt for the first time.

 To wash a brand-new tie-dye shirt for the first time, you will need to rinse the shirt under cold water.
 This helps to eliminate excess dye.
 You can either set your shirt or remove the rubber bands and re-rinse the shirt.
 Wash the tie-dye shirt using hot water and a small amount of detergent.